RPCausin/SpectraCleaner/README.md

 --------------------------------------------------------------------------------

-For any questions or suggestions contact rpcausin@gmail.com.
+For any questions, suggestions, or bug reports contact rpcausin@gmail.com.